 Surrendering a turtle/tortoise

 Northwest Tortoise is not a sanctuary.
-The goal is to rehab and rehome, not keep indefinitely.
-Space is limited and sometimes I cannot accept the surrender.
-If this is the case, I’ll do my best to refer other places that may be able to take your turtle/tortoise or place it on a waiting list.
-Contact me via email email@example.com (or use the contact us link at the bottom of the menu on the home page) to discuss potential surrender.
+The goal is to rehabilitate and rehome, not keep indefinitely.
+Space is limited and sometimes the surrender cannot be accepted.
+If you have a turtle/tortoise to surrender use the contact us link at the bottom of the home page to discuss potential surrender.
 Northwest Tortoise does not charge a surrender fee.

 - Must be 18 years or older.
 Younger than 18 will need parental permission.